Ahmedosama101/Rock-Paper-Scissors-gamer-with-Machine-vision/README.md

 ## How It Works

 - The script captures video from the webcam and processes it to detect hands using the `HandDetector` class from cvzone.
-- When the game starts, it waits for 3 seconds before capturing the player's gesture.
+- When the game starts (by pressing s), it waits for 3 seconds before capturing the player's gesture.
 - The detected gesture is compared against predefined gestures to determine the player's move.
 - Scores are updated based on the player's performance.